loopbackio/loopback.io/pages/en/lb2/Installing-on-MacOS.md

 ### Set directory permissions

 {% include warning.html content="
 Changing privileges like this is appropriate _only_ on your local development system.
-Never do this on a production or public-facing server system." %}
+Never do this on a production or public-facing server system.
+" %}

 To install Node and StrongLoop, you need to have permission to write to the following directories: